jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling.md

 So they will brainstorm to find what could happen:
 1. There were temporary problem with connection to database,
 2. Europe-America fiber had some temporary outage,
-3. There were deploy during that time,
+3. There was a deploy during that time,
 4. There is some ugly bug in production,
 5. Mobile app has some bug in version that is in the store,
 6. Device was connected to some network that didn't have internet access (like wifi without accepting network agreement),